jaidevd/pysemantic/docs/schema_ref.rst

 If this parameter is not specified, all columns present in the dataset are read.

+* ``exclude_columns``: This option can be used to specify columns that are explicityly to be ignored.
+This is useful when there are large number of columns in the dataset and we only wish to exclude a few.
+Note that this option overrides the ``use_columns`` option, i.e. if a column name is present in both lists, it will be dropped.

 * ``converters``: A dictionary of functions to be applied to columns when loading data.
 Any Python callable can be added to this list.
 This parameter makes up the ``converters`` argument of Pandas parsers.
 The usage is as follows:

 .. code-block:: yaml